weaveworks-guides/weave-net-legacy/weave-loadbalance/README.md

 ## Connecting to Your Application

-Now we can run a container with `curl` on the same network, and from there query the myip service:
+Next run a container with `curl` to query the myip service:

 ~~~bash
     vagrant ssh weave-gs-01